April 26, Day 10 (1) Carmona to Cordoba

-As we ate, we wandered through the labyrinth of narrow, white streets for which Córdoba’s Judería is well known.
 As in Seville’s Judería, we glimpsed beautiful, flowered patios behind wrought-iron doorways, and heard the occasional murmur of a fountain.
 Eventually, we found our way to the 14th-century synagogue, one of only three remaining in Spain.

 It’s on the Calle de los Judíos, but you have to be alert because its entrance is very small so you might easily miss it.
 Inside, it’s tiny and although some attempt was made to control entry, it was crammed with tourists.

 After the synagogue, we returned to our van; it was time to head for Almagro, where we had accommodation reserved for the night.